 Advanced Analytics

-Linear Regression Lab
+Regression & Forecasting Lab

 Notes: Results describe statistical associations, not causality.
 For time-series data, autocorrelation and heteroskedasticity are common—use robust/HAC inference when diagnostics suggest it.